-- The Office of Consumer Affairs and Business Regulation ("OCABR") regulates the registration of contractors performing improvements or renovations on detached one and two family homes.
+- The Office of Consumer Affairs and Business Regulation ("OCABR") regulates the registration of contractors performing improvements or renovations on detached one to four family homes.
 Prior to performing work on such homes, a contractor must be registered as a Home Improvement Contractor ("HIC").